SATOP Logo

 What comes next

-There is a $20 fee if your are doing in virtually
+There is a $20 fee for all virtually classes.

 Friday - 5:00pm to 8:15pm *Water cooler, coffee, snacks